Sidd27/customer-app/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Server Logs

+Server logs are present in `server/logs` folder there are two types of logs currently.
+- **App logs**: These logs are logged when we trigger them manually.
+- **Access logs**: These logs are logged when any request comes to server.

 ## Build